What are PFAS?

 What are Per- and polyfluoroalkyl substances (PFAS)?

 Per- and polyfluoroalkyl substances (PFAS) are a group of man-made chemicals characterized by a strong bond between fluorine and carbon.
 Because of this strong bond, PFAS provide resilience and durability.
-These properties are critical to the performance of hundreds of industrial applications and consumer products such as carpeting, apparels, upholstery, food paper wrappings, wire and cable coatings and in the manufacturing of semiconductors.
+These properties are useful to the performance of hundreds of industrial applications and consumer products such as carpeting, apparels, upholstery, food paper wrappings, wire and cable coatings and in the manufacturing of semiconductors.

 Learn more about industrial uses of PFAS